estafv/Python/day 1/README.md

 # Multi-Line Strings

-Multi-line strings start and end with **three quotation marks**: They allow you to write text across multiple lines.
+Multi-line strings start and end with **three quotation marks**: they allow you to write text across multiple lines.

 # New Line Indicator (`\n`)